Ideas-on-Stage/ideasonstage.com/content/en/news/2018-04-10-7-tips-for-overcoming-the-fear-of-presenting.en.md

 +++
 draft			= false
 title			= "7 Tips for Overcoming the Fear of Presenting" tags			= ["Stage fright", "Presenting", "Fear","Public Speaking"] news			= ["general"] date			= "2018-04-09"
 author			= "Michael Rickwood"
 banner			= "/img/news/7tips_thumb.jpg"
+translationKey	= "2018-04-10-7-tips-for-overcoming-the-fear-of-presenting"
 +++
 > Fear doesn't remove the danger.
 Embrace it and get on top of your presentations.